atomic-app/boilerplate-rn-sdk/template/README.md

 ```
 npm install
-npx react-native start
+npm start
 ```

+Let Metro Bundler run in its _own_ terminal.
 In another terminal window, install the dependencies on iOS

 ```
 cd ios